 So, what that means is that you don’t want to skip out on your lower-body workouts.
-To mix things up and keep it interesting, here are four leg exercises for longevity focused on building strength in your calves, hamstrings, quads, glutes, and hips.
+To mix things up and keep it interesting, here are four leg exercises for longevity, including some leg exercises with dumbbells, focused on building strength in your calves, hamstrings, quads, glutes, and hips.

 4 leg exercises for longevity to make you stronger today and long-term